nothingface0/gpuFI-4/README.md

 The full ISPASS 2022 paper for gpuFI-4 can be found [here](http://cal.di.uoa.gr/wp-content/uploads/2022/04/gpuFI-4_ISPASS_2022.pdf).

-## Installing and building

-gpuFI-4 is developed on top of GPGPU-Sim 4.0 and several input parameters have been created for this purpose which are passed through the `gpgpusim.config` file to the simulator.
-The installation and the building process is identical to [GPGPU-Sim](https://github.com/gpgpu-sim/gpgpu-sim_distribution).
+## Building the simulator

+gpuFI-4's requirements and building process are mostly identical to [GPGPU-Sim](https://github.com/gpgpu-sim/gpgpu-sim_distribution).

 If your purpose is to use gpuFI-4 to evaluate the fault effects of a CUDA application using PTXPLUS and not PTX then make sure that you are compiling GPGPU-Sim and the application with CUDA 4.2 or less as PTXPLUS currently only supports `sm_1x`.

-Here is the message from the GPGPU-Sim developers during the setup_environment that explains it thoroughly:

-> INFO - If you only care about PTX execution, ignore this message.
-GPGPU-Sim supports PTX execution in modern CUDA.
-> If you want to run PTXPLUS (sm_1x SASS) with a modern card configuration - set the environment variable
-> $PTXAS_CUDA_INSTALL_PATH to point a CUDA version compabible with your card configurations (i.e. 8+ for PASCAL, 9+ for VOLTA etc..)
-> For example: "export $PTXAS_CUDA_INSTALL_PATH=/usr/local/cuda-9.1"
->
-> The following text describes why:
-> If you are using PTXPLUS, only sm_1x is supported and it requires that the app and simulator binaries are compiled in CUDA 4.2 or less.
-> The simulator requires it since CUDA headers desribe struct sizes in the exec which change from gen to gen.
-> The apps require 4.2 because new versions of CUDA tools have dropped parsing support for generating sm_1x
-> When running using modern config (i.e. volta) and PTXPLUS with CUDA 4.2, the $PTXAS_CUDA_INSTALL_PATH env variable is required to get proper register >usage
-> (and hence occupancy) using a version of CUDA that knows the register usage on the real card.

 ### Prerequisites

-To use gpuFI, you will need:
+To build and use gpuFI, you will be needing:

-- A C++ compiler (we used the GNU toolchain, and tested with versions 9.5 up to 12.3)
+- A C++ compiler (we used the GNU toolchain, and tested with versions 9.5 up to 12.3).
-- CUDA Toolkit version 4.2
+- CUDA Toolkit version 4.2 (to be used with `CUDA_INSTALL_PATH`).
-- CUDA Toolkit version 11.0
+- CUDA Toolkit version 11.0 (to be used with `PTXAS_CUDA_INSTALL_PATH`).

-Below, instructions on how to install both on a Linux distribution (Ubuntu versions 22.10 and 23.04 were tested).
+Below, instructions on how to install both on a Linux distribution (Ubuntu versions 22.10 and 23.04 were tested) are given.

 The CUDA Toolkit 4.2 can be installed by running: